What’s Going Around: COVID-19, stomach bug, bronchiolitis

-WellSpan Pediatric Medicine Physicians across the Midsate report COVID-19 infections this week.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate report COVID-19 infections this week.
 They’re also seeing asthma and eczema exacerbations, a stomach bug and mental health issues.

 The CVS MinuteClinic in York reports upper respiratory infections this week, including many that were not COVID-19.